GeyserMC/GeyserWiki/_docs/geyser/custom-blocks.md

 }
 ```

-Next, create a method to register your blocks in the `onDefineCustomBlocksEvent`:
+Next, create a method to register your blocks in the `GeyserDefineCustomBlocksEvent`:

 ```java
 public class RedstoneDot implements Extension {